 In my early 20s, I prided myself on my ability to multitask.
 On a moment’s notice, I could switch between multiple projects and wear the hats of the procurement officer, engineer, technician, marketing manager, and support specialist while simultaneously running my electronics startup.
 I thought it was a blessing to be able to multitask.

-A decade later, I realize that multitasking results in lower work quality while killing my brain in the process.
+A decade later, I realize that multitasking circuit board designs results in lower work quality while killing my brain in the process.
 No wonder I’m forgetting everything as I get older!
 Multitasking, clearly, was an unsustainable habit when it came to my workflow.
 In electronics design, however, switching between tasks, or rather pins, makes it possible to control 7-segment LED arrays with minimal pins.

 How a 7-Segment LED Display Works

 A 7 segment LED display is a numeric indicator consisting of seven LEDs arranged in a rectangular shape.
-The basis of operating a 7-segment display is the same as driving regular LEDs, which require a forward voltage to turn on as well as limiting resistors for the current flowing through each LED.
+The basis of operating a 7-segment display is the same as driving regular LEDs, which require a forward voltage to turn on as well as limiting resistors for the current flowing through each LED device.

 7-segment LED display come in various shapes and sizes.
 Smaller sizes are typically driven directly by a microcontroller or a logic chip’s output pins.
 LED displays that are larger and consume more current usually utilize transistors to sink or source the current.